-Furthermore, HOPE has received five allocations of New Markets Tax Credits (NMTC) and has successfully deployed all except for the most recent allocation, which we received just six months ago.
-We are currently working to close six NMTC transactions this year totaling \$50MM, of which two are charter schools.
-We plan to use ED funds in both transactions to provide credit enhancement on funds that will be used as leverage debt in these transactions.
+Furthermore, HOPE has received six allocations of New Markets Tax Credits (NMTC) and has successfully deployed successfully deployed all allocations in a timely manner.
+Almost all of our 2018 allocation is deployed and funds are committed for almost all of our most recent allocation, which we received just over a month ago.
+We plan to pursue at least two charter schools with our next NMTC allocation, providing a total of \$\frac{1}{2}\$ in NMTC allocation that will leverage \$\frac{1}{2}\$ These schools include i3 Woodlawn in Birmingham, AL and University of West Alabama Charter School in Livingston, AL. We plan to use ED funds in these transactions to provide credit enhancement on funds that will be used as leverage debt in these transactions.
 HOPE is also working on an application for additional NMTC and will include charter school lending as one of the activities it intends to pursue with an allocation.
 Because of HOPE's past success with applying for and deploying NMTC, the likelihood of receiving future allocations is good.

 HOPE does not have a credit rating, but does have the highest "Exemplary" rating from NeighborWorks America, a national network of community development organizations (Attachment 13).
-Also included in this application are audited financial statements for the past three years (Attachments 10-12); HOPE's most recently filed Form 990 (Attachment 14), and HOPE's Articles of Incorporation and by-laws (Attachment 15).
+Also included in this application are audited financial statements for the past three years (Attachments 1); HOPE's most recently filed Form 990 (Attachment 3), and HOPE's Articles of Incorporation and by-laws (Attachment 2).

 Risk Management: HOPE mitigates credit risk in our lending portfolio with comprehensive policies and procedures implemented by experienced staff embedded in the communities we serve.
 We invest in comprehensive, in-depth due diligence and underwriting; high-touch portfolio monitoring; and strong partnerships.

-The policies and procedures used for underwriting, servicing, and monitoring commercial loans (Attachments 16-17) are approved by the Board of Directors and reviewed annually by Department heads, our Compliance team, and our internal auditors.
-Over our 23 year history, we have continuously refined guidelines with a focus on addressing the needs of the distressed communities where we work and providing TA to borrowers throughout the application, due diligence, underwriting, and closing process.
-Because of this infrastructure, HOPE's commercial loan repayment rate was 100% in 2015 and 98% in 2016.
-In 2015, we developed policies and procedures specific to our Charter School Facilities Fund (Attachment 6).
+The policies and procedures used for underwriting, servicing, and monitoring commercial loans (Attachments 12) are approved by the Board of Directors and reviewed annually by Department heads, our Compliance team, and our internal auditors.
+Over our 25-year history, we have continuously refined guidelines with a focus on addressing the needs of the distressed communities where we work and providing TA to borrowers throughout the application, due diligence, underwriting, and closing process.
+In 2015, we developed policies and procedures specific to our Charter School Facilities Fund (Attachment 14).
 These support our ability to successfully support charter schools in addressing their facility financing needs.